dstanich/intro-to-angular-presentation/README.md

 3.  `cd intro-to-angular-presentation && npm install`

 ### Setup (StackBlitz)
 [StackBlitz](https://stackblitz.com) can be used to load each branch into a live editor and browser without any local setup.
 Links for each branch are in the table below.
+There is one for a starting point before the changes in the branch and one for after the changes.

 ### Branches
 | Branch | Content | StackBlitz Links |